excitedsoup/DATA690/finalproject.md

 Overall, the data seems to suggest that the US and UK give aid *relatively* similarly, but not nearly as closely as I may have expected.
 Given that the UK was also looking to expand their own influence due to a perceived weakness in the U.S., it makes some sense that their aid would line up with countries they would hope to influence more than the U.S.

+Something interesting to note, as well, is that Mexico is listed as one of the countries with the lowest growth, however, low growth may not tell the whole story, as I've previously mentioned, lower amounts of growth may be telling that their initial condition is much better than the other countries; each percentage point of growth means more in raw numbers for countries that are more propserous already.

-The interesting part of what I found, in my opinion, that more aid seemed to **decrease** the raw growth of a country, like I figured it possibly could.
+The interesting part of what I found, in my opinion, that more aid seemed to **decrease** the percentage growth of a country, like I figured it possibly could.
 However, I think there could be a few explanations:

 * Is more aid in dollar amounts given to countries that have started to need larger amounts to be successful?
 * Is more aid in dollar amounts given to larger countries, that would need a larger proportion to see similar results?